 The Woodland Walk displays and preserves plant communities of the Northern Catskills deciduous forest.
 Native trees of the region create conditions for their understory partners--shade tolerant shrubs, wildflowers, ferns and mosses.
-The walk itself leads visitors along easy, strolling, shaded pathways that connect woodland features to discover.
+The walk itself leads you along easy, strolling, shaded pathways that connect woodland features to discover.
 Map & Self-Guided Tour >

 In the Fairy Garden, children use birch bark, moss, stones and other foraged materials to build fairy houses, forts and miniature gardens.